 Reflecting on 10 Years of Patronicity

-As we celebrate Patronicity’s 10 year anniversary, Ebrahim Varachia, Co-founder, shares three stories that have defined who we are, remind us of why Patronicity was founded, and will leave you feeling inspired.
+As we celebrate Patronicity’s 10 year anniversary, Ebrahim Varachia, Co-founder, shares three stories that have defined who we are, reminded us of why Patronicity was founded, and will leave you feeling inspired.

 As we celebrate Patronicity’s 10 year anniversary this April, I am brought back to three stories that have defined who we are, remind me of why we started Patronicity, and continue to leave me inspired.

-The first, a story that proved our crowdgranting model’s idea that the community can be a part of the final review committee, another on how our crowdgranting democratizes the access to capital for driven communities, and last how crowdgranting can inspire and enable anyone at any age, even with little means to become a Patron of their City.
+The first is a story that proved our crowdgranting model’s idea that the community can be a part of the final review committee, another on how our crowdgranting democratizes the access to capital for driven communities, and last, how crowdgranting can inspire and enable anyone at any age, even with little means to become a Patron of their City.

-As crowdfunders we know the importance of storytelling, as a way to connect with one’s community, how they allow us to grow, and the lessons that can be learned from these experiences.
+As crowdfunders, we know the importance of storytelling as a way to connect with one’s community, how it allows us to grow, and the lessons that can be learned from these experiences.

 REACH Studio Art Center

-At the time, the PSCP program required applicants to fill out a formal grant application along with creating a crowdfunding page which was directed towards the project’s audience and potential patrons.
+At the time, the PSCP program required applicants to fill out a formal grant application and create a crowdfunding page directed toward the project’s audience and potential patrons.
 After reviewing the incredible crowdfunding page alone, the MEDC team loved the project and felt it fit within the parameters of the grant, however being based out of Lansing themselves, they were hesitant about approving the grant because they had never heard of the REACH Studio Art Center before.

 Marquette Skatepark